 Nuclear medicine can be used to prevent, diagnose, and treat a wide variety of diseases.
 Nuclear medicine also includes a branch that deals with research.

 Its field of action includes the following aspects:

-- Prevention: In this aspect, nuclear medicine applies the knowledge and techniques that are proper to hygiene, prophylactic and preventive medicine and radiological protection.
+Prevention: In this aspect, nuclear medicine applies the knowledge and techniques that are specific to hygiene, prophylactic and preventive medicine, and radiological protection.

-- Diagnosis: It mainly includes the performance of functional, morphological, dynamic, morphofunctional and analytical tests, based on biochemical, physiological and pathophysiological principles, aimed at achieving a better knowledge and understanding of the structure and function of the human body in a state of health or disease.
+Diagnosis: Includes functional, morphological, dynamic, morphofunctional and analytical tests, based on biochemical, physiological and pathophysiological principles, aimed at achieving a better knowledge and understanding of the structure and function of the human body in a state of health or disease.

-- T erapéutica : In addition to the important impact of diagnostic techniques of nuclear medicine on the treatment and management of patients, this specialty includes in its scope, some specific therapeutic indications made by the administration to patients of radiopharmaceuticals (therapy metabolic, endolymphatic, intracavitary, etc.).
-It also includes the treatment and prevention of the biological effects caused by exposure to ionizing radiation, especially when this exposure is due to external irradiation or contamination caused by non-encapsulated radioactive substances.
+Therapeutics: In addition to the important impact that the diagnostic techniques of nuclear medicine have on the treatment and management of patients.
+This specialty includes the elimination of cancer cells by administering radiopharmaceuticals to patients.
+This branch of medicine also includes the treatment and prevention of biological effects due to exposure to a source of ionizing radiation.